Citation, DOI, disclosures and article data

-Gallbladder sludge, also known as biliary sand, biliary sediment, or thick bile, is a mixture of particulate matter and bile, normally seen as a liquid-liquid level in the gallbladder on ultrasound, corresponding to the precipitate of bile solutes.
+Gallbladder sludge, also known as biliary sand, biliary sediment, or thick bile, is a mixture of particulate matter and bile, normally seen as a fluid-fluid level in the gallbladder on ultrasound, corresponding to the precipitate of bile solutes.

-The term biliary microlithiasis is occasionally used as a synonym for sludge, however this is not strictly correct.
+The term biliary microlithiasis is occasionally used as a synonym for sludge, however, this is not strictly correct.
 Microlithiasis refers to the tiny calculi (<3 mm) undetectable on normal transabdominal ultrasound.
 Sludge may include these microliths in its composition, but this is only one element of a variable mixture of crystals, proteinaceous debris, lysed cells and mucin 5.

 These precipitates consist of cholesterol monohydrate crystals, calcium bilirubinate granules, calcium salts, and mucus secreted by the gallbladder 1.